200 Po Vstrechnoy: Background and composition

 t.A.T.u. members Yulia Volkova and Elena Katina had originally worked for the Russian children musical group Neposedi, but Volkova was dismissed due to volatile behaviour.
 Katina was also accused by Russian journalism of bad behaviour, and left not long after.
 Russian music manager Ivan Shapovalov held a casting call for a solo singer to be managed by him, and selected Katina out of several other girls.
-Him and his ex-wife, Elena Kiper, then decided to create and manage a duo, and selected Volkova as the second act to the group.
+He and his ex-wife, Elena Kiper, then decided to create and manage a duo, and selected Volkova as the second act to the group.
 They signed to their Russian label Neformat Records, and eventually scouted to look for another label; they signed a deal with Universal Music Russia in early 2000.
-They begun recording the album after finishing the track "Ya Soshla s Uma" in 1999, and finished recording it during mid-2000.
+They began recording the album after finishing the track "Ya Soshla s Uma" in 1999, and finished recording it during mid-2000.
 The album was produced solely by Shapovalov, whilst the album was composed and written by: Aleksandr Vulikh, Valeriy Polienko, Kiper, Sergio Galoyan, Roman Ryabtsev, Anna Karasyova, and Vadim Stepantsov.

 Musically, 200 Po Vstrechnoy is an electronic album that incorporates elements of pop rock.
 According to Edmond J Coleman and Theo Sandfort, who wrote the book Sexuality and Gender in Postcommunist Eastern Europe and Russia (2005), they noticed that majority of the album's content, particularly "Ya Soshla s Uma" and "Nas Ne Dogonyat", were influenced by techno music; both Coleman and Sandfort believed the sound was influenced by the techno revolution in the late 1990s.
 The album focuses on themes such as love, teenage sex, and lesbianism.